Best for most

 |Dimensions||165.3 x 253.8 x 6.3mm||185 x 285 x 5.7mm|

-Samsung Galaxy Tab S7 vs. Tab S7+ The Tab S7+ has a better screen (and higher price)
+Samsung Galaxy Tab S7 vs. Tab S7 Plus: The Tab S7+ has a better screen (and higher price)

-That brings us to the Galaxy Tab S7+, which as mentioned above, has many of the same specs you get with the regular Tab S7.
-Hands-down, the biggest reason you'd want to get this over its cheaper sibling is its more impressive screen.
+That brings us to the Galaxy Tab S7+, which, as mentioned above, has many of the same specs you get with the regular Tab S7.
+But, hands-down, the biggest reason you'd want to get this over its cheaper sibling is its more impressive screen.

 Along with a larger size at 12.4-inches, the S7+ also ditches the LCD tech in favor of Super AMOLED.
-This results in more vibrant colors and deeper blacks, and if you're someone that watches a lot of movies or plays a bunch of games, it's a nice perk to have.
-The 12.4-inch screen size does mean that the Tab S7+ can be a bit unwieldy at times, so that's something you'll want to keep in mind.
+This results in more vibrant colors and deeper blacks, and if you watch a lot of movies or play a bunch of games, it's a nice perk to have.
+However, the 12.4-inch screen size does mean that the Tab S7+ can be a bit unwieldy at times, so that's something you'll want to keep in mind.

 Where the large screen shines is if you plan on using the Tab S7+ for a lot of creative work or end up buying the optional keyboard cover.
 With that keyboard, Samsung's DeX desktop interface, and the 12.4-inch display, the Tab S7+ is a really enticing laptop replacement.

 The only other spec difference is that the Tab S7+ has a larger 10,090 mAh battery compared to the S7's 8,000 mAh one, though we wouldn't worry too much about that.
-The Tab S7+ is rated for up to 14 hours of video playback, whereas the Tab S7 should get up to 15 hours, meaning there's not much of a difference between the two.
+The Tab S7+ is rated for up to 14 hours of video playback, whereas the Tab S7 should get up to 15 hours.
+That extra battery life goes towards powering the larger S7+ display; both offer very similar longevity.

-The Tab S7+ is a fine option to consider if you really want that larger screen size or the better AMOLED display tech, but overall, we have to give our top recommendation to its smaller counterpart.
+The Tab S7+ is a fine option to consider if you want that larger screen size or the better AMOLED display tech, mainly if you'll be using it to multitask with DeX mode.
+But overall, we have to give our top recommendation to its smaller counterpart.

 The new Android tablet to get

 In the market for a new tablet?
 It's hard to do much better than the Galaxy Tab S7.
 Whether you're after a top-notch display, excellent performance, or want an included stylus for note-taking and drawing, the Tab S7 has it all.
-The LCD panel isn't quite as impressive as the AMOLED one found on the S7+, but given the price difference between the two, we think the S7 is the better overall value.
+The LCD panel isn't quite as impressive as the AMOLED one found on the S7+, but we think the S7 is the better overall value given the price difference.

 Getting the best display comes at a cost